-Fernando Alonso won his only race in Australia in total of 17 appearances after started behind Jenson Button in Honda and overtook him immediately after the safety car withdrawal.
+Fernando Alonso won his only race in Australia on this day in 2006 after he started behind Jenson Button in Honda and overtook him immediately after the safety car withdrawal.

-Alonso’s victory was the second of the season in the first three races (he was second in the remaining race in Malaysia after his team put too much fuel in Q3.
-It was first year of 2,4-litre V8 engines and last year of F1 tyre war between Bridgestone and Michelin which lasted since 2001.
+Alonso’s victory was the second of the season in the first three races (he was second in the remaining race in Malaysia after his team put too much fuel in Q3).
+It was first year of 2,4-litre V8 engines and last year of F1 tyre war between Bridgestone and Michelin which started in 2001.

 Button retired in spectacular fashion after his Honda engine expired in flames and smoke in penultimate corner of last lap when running in fifth place.